Mulbarton Primary School PE Vision

 Mulbarton Primary School Policy Statement

 At Mulbarton Primary School, we believe that physical education is an essential part of children’s learning and well-being.
 We provide a broad and balanced programme for the delivery of PE across the school.
-In KS1 and KS2, our activities are based on the National Curriculum objectives and include: invasion games, athletics, gymnastics, dance, net and wall games, striking and fielding games, and swimming.
+In EYFS, we introduce the children to PE, teaching the fundamental movement skills, games, dance and gymnastics.
+In KS1 and KS2, our activities are based on the National Curriculum objectives and include: invasion games, athletics, OAA, gymnastics, dance, net and wall games, striking and fielding games, and swimming.

-Our school follows a scheme of work called ‘Get Set 4 PE’ which focusses on developing children’s sporting skills in a sequenced and progressive manner through modelling, practising and application.
+Our school follows a scheme of work which focusses on developing children’s sporting skills in a sequenced and progressive manner through modelling, practising and application.
 Children also have a choice of challenges to choose from within their lessons allowing them to achieve their own personal best.

-Mulbarton Primary is a member of the Norwich School Sports Partnership where all children are given the opportunity to take part in out-of-school festivals, competitions and events with other schools in our area.
-In school, we encourage children to participate in daily physical activity, and provide the opportunities to join our extra-curricular activities.
-These have included; football, tennis, gymnastics, multi-skills and street dance.
-This year, we have also started our new intra-school competitions, where children in the four houses of Mulbarton Primary are given the opportunity to represent their house, competing against others to win points.
+Mulbarton Primary is a member of the Norwich School Sports Partnership where children are given the opportunity to take part in out-of-school festivals, competitions and events with other schools in our area.
+In school, we encourage children to participate in daily physical activity, including the daily mile, and provide the opportunities to join our extra-curricular activities.
+These have included; football, basketball, tennis, gymnastics, multi-skills and street dance.
+Pupils also participate in intra-school competitions, where children in the four houses of Mulbarton Primary are given the opportunity to represent their house, competing against others to win points.
 We celebrate both in-school sport success and out-of-school sport success in our weekly celebration assemblies.